Breathwork

 Learn Breathwork

-Explore common breathwork exercises and how they are typically practiced.
-Click each technique to view a short description and basic instructions.
+Explore the same breath practices offered in the Breathing Through Life tool.
+Click each technique to view a short description and simple instructions.

 How to practice:

-Often used for: calming the nervous system, improving focus, and creating steadiness.
+Often used for: calming the nervous system, steadiness, and focus.

 How to practice: